-A. Fact-finding Hearing.
-If either party contests, or is presumed to contest, the investigator's preliminary determinations, there will be a fact-finding hearing before a single hearing officer.
+A. Factfinding Hearing.
+If either party contests, or is presumed to contest, the investigator's preliminary determinations, there will be a factfinding hearing before a single hearing officer.
 The hearing is to determine whether a violation of the SVSH Policy (and any non-SVSH Policy violations charged in conjunction with them) occurred.
 The University's role in the hearing is neutral.
-The hearing officer will consider the relevant evidence available, including relevant evidence presented by the parties, in order to make factual findings and determine whether a policy violation occurred.
+The University will consider the relevant evidence available, including relevant evidence presented by the parties, in order to make factual findings and determine whether a policy violation occurred.